josebuenogar1/laboratoryStudents/README.md

 5. Run [AppApplication](https://github.com/josebuenogar1/laboratoryStudents/blob/main/src/main/java/laboratoryestudents/app/AppApplication.java).
 6. Open localhost:8080.

-Note: if you can deploy in aws go to aws_rds branch.
+Note: if you can deploy in aws go to aws_rds branch. </br>
+Note 2: if you can deploy in kubernetes go to kubernetes branch.

 ## Running the tests